A Comprehensive Guide to IEP Documents and Process

 Meeting Standard Operating Procedures (SOPs)

 IEP-related meetings are generally scheduled by the school system.
 These meetings must be carried out in a systematic manner by following rules laid out by the U.S. Department of Education.
+The school system must adhere to the following rules:

 1. Contact all parties involved, including the parents.